Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

     pip install -r requirements.txt
     ```

-3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL of replace the variable in the example.
+3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL of replace the variable in the example file.

-1. Export these environment variables into your current shell.
+1. Export these environment variables into your current shell or update the credentials in the example file.

     ```
     export AZURE_TENANT_ID={your tenant id}